KindleModding/kindlemodding.github.io/jailbreaking/jailbreak-faq.md

 ### Is it possible to change screensavers in the native Kindle UI?

-Although there are currently no extensions to change the screensavers in hard-float firmware, it is still possible to change them, but it is not recommended as it is very easy to bricked the device.
+Although there are currently no extensions to change the screensavers in hard-float firmware, it is still possible to change them, but it is not recommended as it is very easy to brick the device.

 If you still want to change the screensavers, check the details of your default Kindle screensavers inside the `/usr/share/blanket/screensavers` folder, get root writing permissions, and set the custom ones with the same name prefix and settings (bit-depth and resolution).
 You can either replace them all or add them to the slideshow queue.